NCBI-Hackathons/Viral-VDAP/README.md

 - Köster, Johannes and Rahmann, Sven.
 “Snakemake - A scalable bioinformatics workflow engine”.
 Bioinformatics 2012.

 Parameters: `All default settings`

+To check for errors in Snakefile or config.yaml:

+`snakemake -np --configfile config.yaml`

+To run snakemake:

+`snakemake --configfile config.yaml`

 For reference-based alignment (alternative):